ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v39.md

 ### VMware NSX updates
 {: #relnotes_v39-dedicated-vmware-nsx-updates}

-Review the following information about vCenter Server with NSX-T instances for this release:
+Review the following information about vCenter Server with NSX-T™ instances for this release:

 * New instances of vCenter Server with NSX-T are provisioned with NSX-T 3.0.1.1.
 * Day 2 operations continue to be supported for vCenter Server with NSX-T 2.5.1 instances.
-For restrictions about Red Hat OpenShift for VMware on vCenter Server with NSX-T instances, see [Updates for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-relnotes_v39#relnotes_v39-services).
 * If you want to upgrade your existing vCenter Server with NSX-T instance, you must upgrade to NSX-T 3.0.2.

 ### New Cascade Lake server support